fefit/fetc/README.md

 # fetc

-fetc is the fet template engineer's command line tool.
+fetc is the command line tool of the golang template engine fet.

 ## Usage